-Key Performance Indicators 2023
+Key Performance Indicators 2024

-Further to the 2022 Statement, please see the below Key Performance Indicators (KPIs) for the 2023 financial year.
-The KPIs are designed to provide a more objective means of measuring the effectiveness of our efforts to tackle the risk of modern slavery in our business
+Set out below are our Key Performance Indicators (KPIs) for the 2024 financial year.
+The KPIs are designed to provide a more objective means of measuring the effectiveness of our efforts to tackle the risk of modern slavery in our business.

-Focus Area KPI 2023 Result Training and Awareness Completion of new starter training to all new staff, which contains materials on Modern Slavery All New starters in 2023 have either attended, or are due to attend, new starter training which contains materials on Modern Slavery.
-Risk Assessment of new suppliers % of suppliers risk assessed for Modern Slavery as Low 63% of our suppliers have been assessed as low risk. % of suppliers risk assessed for Modern Slavery as Medium 37%1 of our suppliers have been assessed as medium risk. % of suppliers risk assessed for Modern Slavery as High.
+Focus Area KPI 2024 Result Training and Awareness Completion of new starter training to all new staff, which contains materials on Modern Slavery All new starters in 2024 have either attended, or are due to attend, new starter training which contains materials on Modern Slavery.
+Risk Assessment of new suppliers % of suppliers risk assessed for Modern Slavery as Low 64% of our suppliers have been assessed as low risk (63% in previous year) % of suppliers risk assessed for Modern Slavery as Medium 36% of our suppliers have been assessed as medium risk (37% in previous year)

+% of suppliers risk assessed for Modern Slavery as High.
 No high risk suppliers.
-Reports # of Whistleblowing disclosures We have received 0 Whistleblowing disclosures of incidents related to Modern Slavery identified No incidents relating to human rights/ modern slavery received in the 2023 financial year. of incidents related to Modern Slavery addressed N/A
+Reports # of Whistleblowing disclosures We have received 0 Whistleblowing disclosures of incidents related to Modern Slavery identified No incidents relating to human rights/ modern slavery received in the 2024 financial year. of incidents related to Modern Slavery addressed N/A